-Given the length of time often required to accurately measure outcomes, pay for success contracts may also be supported through the use of social impact bonds.
+Given the length of time often required to accurately measure outcomes, pay for success contracts may be supported through the use of social impact bonds.
 In such an arrangement, third party investors/intermediaries supply service providers with operating capital and other expertise to support pay for success contracts with the government.
 This approach is currently being piloted by the UK Justice Ministry as a way to finance services aimed at reducing post-release reoffending by prisoners.
 In the U.S., the Obama Administration has recently proposed spending up to \$100 million to test this approach.

-In order to determine how to best utilize social innovation financing in Massachusetts, the Executive Office for Administration and Finance issued a Request for Information (RFI) under the title "Social Innovation Financing" on May 6, 2010.
+In order to determine how best to implement social innovation financing in Massachusetts, the Executive Office for Administration and Finance issued a Request for Information (RFI) under the title "Social Innovation Financing" on May 6, 2010.

-Based on the information obtained from that RFI, as well as the Patrick-Murray Administration's commitment to reducing youth and urban violence, EOAF/EOHHS now seeks to execute a limited number of social innovation financing contracts targeted at serving youth aging out of the juvenile justice and probation systems.
-Through this RFR, EOAF/EOHHS is seeking intermediaries to help develop program models, assemble service delivery teams, raise private sector capital to finance provider operating costs, monitor and track outcome measures, and manage provider performance throughout the duration of a multiyear pay for success contract.
+Based on the information obtained from that RFI, as well as the Patrick-Murray Administration's commitment to providing stable housing for the homeless, EOAF now seeks to execute a limited number of social innovation financing contracts targeted at serving the chronically homeless.

-EOAF has issued a separate RFR seeking innovative programming ideas from service providers who are interested in partnering with the Commonwealth to achieve the goals outlined below.
+Through this RFR, EOAF is seeking innovative programming ideas from service providers who are interested in partnering with the Commonwealth to achieve the goals outlined below.

+EOAF has issued a separate RFR seeking intermediaries to help develop program models and assemble service delivery teams, raise private sector capital to finance provider operating costs, monitor and track outcomes measures, and manage provider performance throughout the duration of a multiyear pay for success contract.
 Depending on the structure of the project and related programs, contractors may need to enter into data privacy and security agreements with other state agencies.

-E. GOALS FOR JUVENILE JUSTICE PROGRAMMING
+D. GOALS FOR CHRONIC HOMELESSNESS PROGRAMMING